 You will want to spend money on high quality soil that is rich in organic matter.
 Or you can buy bags of soil and amend them yourself with compost.

 Another way gardening can get expensive is if you buy lots of established plants instead of growing from seed.
-Transplants (plant starts) can cost $3 and more, depending on the plant.
-However, you can pick a variety and plant them, knowing they should transplant well.
+Transplants (plant starts) can cost $3 and up, depending on the plant.

 If you buy seeds, they are less expensive usually, however, you may need to buy several packages to get the variety you want.
 In the end, it may be better to buy individual plants you want when you are a new gardener.

-Yes, you can reuse potting soil but it’s best to enrich it with compost or a new mix to ensure nutrients for your next planting.
+You can reuse potting soil but it’s best to enrich it with compost and additional soil to ensure nutrients for your next planting.
+Don’t plant the same thing twice.
+Rotate crops.

 Your plant may not be flowering due to insufficient light, over-fertilizing with high nitrogen, or pruning at the wrong time.